3 Adelaide St, St John's/Kings Square, 1882

 Hitchcock JK, 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council: 28.

-Wikipedia entry, from which the two top photos above are taken, and some of the text above.
+Wikipedia page, whence the top photo, and some of the text above.